Getting started

 ax list --json [--run R] |

-The coordinator's live world snapshot: the run tree, per-session state, cost, and model. |
+The coordinator's live world snapshot: the run tree, per-session state, cost, model, host-qualified ids, and the local node's ax/wire version report. |

 ax kill --run R |